• Prepare a safe room.

 • Feliway imitates natural cat pheromones and helps a new cat feel more comfortable.
 Feliway comes in a spray and diffuser form.

 • Spend time with your new cat.
-In the beginning, visit frequently for short periods of time.
-Visiting can mean interacting directly with the new cat in the form of play or petting, or quietly reading a book or chatting on the telephone in the same space as your new companion.
-Keep in mind that a nervous cat may growl, hiss, twitch its tails or pull its ears back.
-The best response is to speak softly followed by giving the cat some time alone.
+In the beginning, visit frequently for short periods.
+Visiting can mean interacting directly with the new cat through play or petting, quietly reading a book, or chatting on the telephone in the same space as your new companion.
+Remember that a nervous cat may growl, hiss, twitch its tail, or pull its ears back.
+The best response is to speak softly and give the cat some time alone.

 • Ready to explore the roost.
-Remember, integration into the rest of the house is dependent on the personality of your new cat (as well as your existing pets).
-Sometimes the integration process can begin in just two to four days; however, sometimes it is best to wait a couple of days .
+Remember, integration into the rest of the house depends on the personality of your new cat (as well as your existing pets).
+Sometimes, the integration process can begin in two to four days; however, sometimes, it is best to wait a few days.

 Contact us